NatLibFi/FinGreyLit/README.md

 # Metadata format and schema

 The metadata is represented as JSONL files.
 See [metadata/README.md](metadata/README.md) for details about the file format and [schema.md](schema.md) for information about the metadata schema.
+Further details about the cataloguing process (how the metadata should be recorded) are available in the [cataloguing rules](cataloguing-rules.md) specification.
+(Note that the data set is still a work in progress and may not yet strictly follow all the rules!)

 For some statistics about the included documents and their metadata, see the automatically generated [statistics report](statistics.md).